hwstar/ESP8266-MQTT-io-node/README.md

 https://github.com/pfalcon/esp-open-sdk

-toolchain should be installed in the /opt directory.
+Toolchain should be installed in the /opt directory.
 Other directories will require Makefile modifications.

 NB:Current Makefile supports Linux build hosts only at this time.
+If someone wants to submit a working Makefile for Windows, I'd be happy to add it to the repository.

 **LICENSE - "MIT License"**